But have you chosen your startup’s niche yet?

 Can you apply your talents and skills to solve a problem you hadn’t considered before?
 If you can’t think of one, ask your friends.

-Niches are often identified by looking for audiences who are currently under-served or not served at all.
-Examine your original list of ideas and think about what audiences may fit those descriptions.
+Niches are often identified by looking for currently under-served audiences or not served at all.
+Examine your original list of ideas and consider what audiences may fit those descriptions.

 Conduct keyword research